agneeshbarua/NeConvergence/README.md

-# NeConvergence
+# Ne~Convergence
-Project on understanding the relationship between effective population size and molecular convergence
+Project on understanding the relationship between effective population size and molecular convergence.
+Work in progress....